KFoster23/05-FPS-Maze/README.md

 Fifth Project for MSCH-C220, 10 April 2021

 A Maze that with multiple routes, a hidden key, and an enemy.
-Implementation
+# Implementation
 Built using Godot 3.2.3 Includes WASD mappings (up, left, down, right) and escape to quit.

-References
+# References
+Utilizes Blocky Character Pack from Kenney.nl
+Utilizes Coins and Robot sound from Freesound
+Utilizes Music from Patrick De Arteaga

+# Future Development
 None

-Future Development
-None

-Created by
+# Created by
 Kraig Foster